 Camrosa has a backflow prevention program to protect the drinking water supply from pollution and contamination caused by cross-connections and backflow.
 When a water line is connected to equipment containing a non-potable substance, this is known as a cross-connection.
 Contamination may occur when water flows through a cross-connection from a non-potable source, such as a sprinkler system or heating and cooling system, into the potable water system.
 This can happen through a process known as backflow.

-If you have questions regarding your backflow device or annual testing certifications, contact the County of Ventura Cross-Connection Control Specialist at (805) 654-2436 or go directly to the County’s Cross-Connection Portal at vcrma.org.
+If you have a specific inquiry regarding your backflow device or annual testing certifications, contact the County of Ventura Cross-Connection Control Specialist at (805) 654-2436 or go directly to the County’s Cross-Connection Portal at vcrma.org.

 What is backflow?

 When hydraulic conditions within system deviate from “normal”, the direction of the water flow can be reversed.
 This creates a backflow condition and the potential for contaminated water entering the distribution system.

 Backflow can occur two different ways, by backsiphonage and backpressure.